 Schools: Schools are identified using OSSE’s School and LEA Information Management Systems (SLIMS).
 Schools can be located across multiple facilities.
 In these cases, the main facility was used for all geographic analysis.

-School addresses were verified with District of Columbia Public Schools and the DC Public Charter School Board.
+School addresses were verified with District of Columbia Public Schools and the DC Public Charter School Board and reflect the schools’ locations as of each school year.
 School addresses were geocoded by the Office of the Chief Technology Officer with all District-appropriate neighborhood geographies included.

-School Enrollment: OSSE Audited Enrollment, SY2013-14 through SY2018-19.
-The following audited enrollment business rules were applied to the audited enrollment files for SY17-18 and SY18-19: 1) The universe of DCPS students include audited UPSFF residents + Non-resident tuition paying + Residency unverified and 2) The universe of public charter students include audited UPSFF residents.
+School Enrollment: OSSE Audited Enrollment, SY2013-14 through SY2022-23.
+The following audited enrollment business rules were applied to the audited enrollment files for SY17-18 through SY22-23: 1) The universe of DCPS students include audited UPSFF residents + Non-resident tuition paying + Residency unverified and 2) The universe of public charter students include audited UPSFF residents.
 The first year for at-risk designation was in SY2014-15.

 School programs were collected from District of Columbia Public Schools, the DC Public Charter School Board, and My School DC

-English Learner students: Only students between the ages of 3 and 21 can qualify for a English Lerner designation per federal requirements.
+English Learner students: Only students between the ages of 3 and 21 can qualify for a English Learner designation per federal requirements.